ExhaustedBiped/YAVSRG/index.md

-Interlude is a rhythm game written in C#.
-You play it with a keyboard it supports some of the popular chart formats from other rhythm games.
-Interlude aims to combine the best features from other rhythm games and to create a platform that can be used equally casually and competitively.
+Interlude is a keyboard-based rhythm game written in C#.
+It supports some of the popular chart formats from other rhythm games and aims to combine the best features from other rhythm games.
+The intent is to create a platform that can be worthwile for both casual and competitive play.

 ## Hi